Become an international tutor and learn about the daily life of international students in Tampere!

 Various university bodies organise training for international tutors.
 The training is developed based on feedback from the tutors in the form of immediate feedback after training, reports written by the international tutors and a tutor feedback survey at the end of the year.
 A report is compiled based on the survey, which is reviewed by the working group for the development of peer instruction and the study services networks.

-The next training events for international tutoring organisers and tutors selected for 2019-20 will be held in the spring and summer of 2019.
-The schedule will be published in winter 2019.
+Next training events for international tutoring organisers and international student tutors selected for academic year 2019-20.
 All trainings are held in English.

 Reporting on international tutoring

 International tutors write a report on their activities and respond to a feedback survey, based on which they will receive two ECTS credits and a compensation for expenses.
 The reporting period for the 2018 autumn semester has ended.
 Instructions on how to receive the compensation will be emailed to you after the reporting period.
-The compensation will be paid to the Finnish bank account on 14 December 2018.
-The reporting period for the 2019 spring semester will be in May-June 2019 (preliminary information).
+The reporting period for the 2019 spring semester will be in May-June 2019 (tentative).

-You can request the international tutoring certificate in Finnish or English from the Centre for International Education (intoffice at uta.fi).
+You can request the international tutoring certificate in Finnish or English from the International Mobility Services (mobility.tau (ät) tuni.fi).

 In the international tutoring report, you can consider the following, for example: